javierosorio/IWCS2025/README.md

 - Compares the results between the automatic annotation and the manual annotation (table_1_manual_annotations.csv)<br>

 <b>Other files:</b><br>
+- The script "Domain-specificity score using ConfliBERT.ipynb" calculates how similar words from your dataset are to a set of reference words related to political conflict and violence.
+It uses the ConfliBERT language model and stanza lemmatizer to create embeddings (word meanings represented as numbers).
+The script then saves a similarity score to a new Excel file.
 - Process description on investigating rarity, domain specificity, relationship mt-rt.docx<br>
 - Data_master_text_clean_2.csv (Dataset of translated sentences)<br>
 - Human annotations of relationships lost rare words(allMTT).xlsx<br>